 The cost of a BOP depends on your type of pet care business and its size.
-Businesses with large premises, such as animal hospitals, typically pay more for a business owner’s policy than smaller businesses like pet sitters.
+Businesses with large premises typically pay more for a business owner’s policy than smaller businesses like pet sitters.
 Your building maintenance, years in operation, and your location will also affect your premium.

 The annual median premium for an animal hospital is $985, while the median for a pet sitter is $500 – or less than $45 a month.
 As you can see, the cost varies quite a bit across professions.

 The cost of E&O depends on your type of pet care business and key operations factors.
 Veterinarians and other pet specialists whose work depends on their expertise and advice typically pay more for errors and omissions insurance.

 Insureon’s pet care business insurance agents work with top-rated U.S. carriers to find affordable coverage that fits your business.
 Apply today to compare multiple quotes with one free online application.
-Work with an account manager specializing in the unique risks of veterinarians, pet boarders, and dog walkers.
+Work with an account manager specializing in the unique risks of mobile groomers, pet boarders, and dog walkers.